The cold season is coming quickly, but as you (should) know, in our regions (read Switzerland), we have an antidote:

 There are also ready made fondues, in bags or cans.
 Their use is only to be considered in extreme cases (the Swiss army serves canned fondue to its soldiers).

-On a more serious side, there is an exception in the world of fondues, it is the fondue fribourgeoise, served just warm, never hot, sometimes simply water and cheese, more often half water, half wine, and using only vacherin fribourgeois as a cheese.
-It is very good, but often difficult to digest for non-fribourgeois.
+On a more serious side, there is an exception in the world of fondues, it is the fondue fribourgeoise, served just warm, never hot, usually simply water and cheese, sometimes half water, half wine, and using only vacherin fribourgeois as a cheese, it is very good.

 The other fondues are based on a variety of cheese mixes, with, as for origin the fondue moitié-moitié (half-half), namely Gruyere and Emmental cheeses.
 Emmental cheese is the one with the large holes, Gruyere cheese has no holes or only a few very small ones.

 The main advantage of this particular fondue is that it is almost fully lactose free, as lactose is a source of digestive problems for some people.
 However there are other options.
-Replacing part or whole of the Emmental by Vacherin Fribourgeois, improves the creamy texture and taste, but the Vacherin Fribourgeois not being a hard cheese does contain lactose that can affect sensitive people.
+Replacing part or whole of the Emmental by Vacherin Fribourgeois, improves the creamy texture and taste, and the Vacherin Fribourgeois is also essentially lactose free.

 Thus, there is a infinity of cheese fondue recipes, however for me, the best one is of course the one made by my mother.
 So I asked her for the recipe so that I could provide it to you, and the conversation went along these lines: